 2. Good hiking shoes or boots

-Personally, I prefer hiking boots because I stumble a lot when I am tired and kicking a rock can be pain in the… well, foot.
-I own a pair of very old Timberlands, which are still in a good shape and I use them in muddy terrains.
-Recently I bought Mammut hiking boots (costed around 130 € with a discount) and I am very happy with their performance.
-I also own Adidas Terrex shoes (around 60 €) for non-demanding terrain.
+Personally, I prefer hiking boots because I stumble a lot when I am tired and kicking a rock can be painful.
+Recently, I bought La Sportiva hiking boots (around 130 € with a discount) and I am very happy with their performance.
+I also own Adidas Terrex shoes (around 70 €) for non-demanding terrain.

 3. Upper layers

-Sure, this sounds like a broken record, but if you want to be comfortable during hiking you need to dress in layers.
+If you want to be comfortable during the entire hike, dress in layers.
 I highly recommend wearing “Dri-Fit” T-shirts that absorb sweat quickly.
-Ideally, take one extra to change at the summit because it is usually windy on the top and you don’t want to catch a cold.
+Ideally, take one extra to change at the summit because it’s usually windy up there and you don’t want to catch a cold.
 Also, buy a light windproof jacket which doesn’t take much space.
-In the summer I usually wear Nike, Adidas or similar sweatshirts, or even just sports bras.
-In colder months I use Craft baselayer – it is very warm and cozy.
-It costs around 40 – 60 € (for delivery in Slovenia, you can get 15% off with my code ANDA15 via mojsport.si).
+During summer I usually wear casual sweatshirts, or even just sports bras.
+In colder months I prefer Craft baselayer as it’s very warm and soft. (in Slovenia use code ANDA15 to get 15% off at mojsport.si).

-5. Trekking sticks
+5. Trekking sticks (trekking poles)

 6. Sun protection

-8. Mini first aid kit and
+8. Mini first aid kit

 10. In winters, add crampons and gaiters

 If you plan to hike in the snow, you definitely need crampons – they are super easy to use and can be a life saver, especially with descending.
 A pair of gaiters also helps if you don’t want the snow to enter your shoes all the time.